lbl-srg/obc/specification/source/draftTaggingConcept.rst

 CDL

 #.
 Utilize Modelica capabilities and consider constraints | evaluate development cost
 #.
-Make it easier for the control designer to use the tool/learn how to use the tool [think education]/[side idea: what are the savings achieved in design/commissioning]
+Make it easier for the control designer to use the tool/learn how to use the tool [think education]
 #.
 Reduce error rate by disallowing connections between values which are not compatible
 #.
 Generate default tags and prompt/allow/encourage user to customize them for a specific project
 #.
 Allow user to add optional tags that might be required by a specific project
 #.
-Reduce design and commissioning workload/achieve savings
+Reduce design and commissioning workload/achieve savings [side idea: what are the savings achieved in design/commissioning]
 #.
-Parsing?
+Parsing - use tags to help translate sequence from CDL to english [let's just put this here]
-#. address both HVAC and non-HVAC equipments
+#.
+Address both HVAC and non-HVAC equipments / extendability

 Controls Design Tool